 The total submission to the majority taste forbids editors to select songs that could “disturb”.
 But disturbing the everyday uniformity is one of the most noble tasks of art.

-When I decided to focus “Entprima Jazz Cosmonauts” to sociopolitical themes, I knew very well what I was doing.
+It was obvious that marketing problems would arise when I focussed on sociopolitical themes for some time.
 But I feel like an artist and have to live with the economic consequences of my actions.

 I understand very well that listeners want to find their peace beside the flood of horror news from all over the world – not least in music.
 But there are also ways out of the dilemma for an artist, and I try to go one of these ways by producing music for other soul situations as well.